AmirPasalic/postgres-performance-test/Labs/Lab4.md

 **Note**
 This lab with the recordNumber 1 000 000 could take a while to setup and run.
 It could also be resource intensive on the host machine.
-For my example it took me 5-10 minutes to setup and run the tests.
+For my example it took me 10-15 minutes to setup and run the tests and the database size was over 6GB.

 ## Lab commands
 Run the commands in following order: